-- A. In any zone, the Planning Board may allow two additional non-illuminated home produce and products signs not to exceed twenty four (24) square feet (total of two sides) in area, for a period not to exceed eight (8) months per year. - B One temporary sign used by real estate agents advertising property for sale or these used by contractors, architects, painters or other artisans advertising work in progress is permitted on any lot or parcel, provided it is unlit, is located ten (10) feet away from the right-of-way, does not exceed twelve (12) square feet in area, and is removed within a six (6) month period. - C. Only one residential identification sign per lot, having a surface area of three (3) square feet or less, shall be exempt from the permitting requirements.
+- A. In any zone, the Planning Board may allow two additional non-illuminated signs not to exceed twenty four (24) square feet (total of two sides) in area, for a period not to exceed eight (8) months per year. - B. One temporary sign advertising work in progress is permitted on any lot or parcel, provided it is unlit, is located ten (10) feet away from the right-of-way, does not exceed twelve (12) square feet in area, and is removed within a six (6) month period. - C. In addition to other permitted signs, each residential property may display one permanent sign having a service area of three (3) square feet or less without a permit.
 (Amended March 13, 2001) (Amended March 13, 2007)